 The sun always sets in the west.
 No matter where someone is in the world, the sun will set in the west.
 But why?
 Simply put, the sun appears in different parts of the world at different times, but the direction in which it is appearing remains the same.

 The reasoning behind this is that the Earth spins on its axis to the east.
 Because of this, no matter if someone is in the Northern Hemisphere or the Southern Hemisphere, the sun goes down for the night to the west.

 Where Does The Sun Go When It Sets?

 When the sunset occurs over the ocean, it appears to flow into the ocean.
-The bright orange and yellow setting sun seems to meet the water and melt like ice cream into its surface.
+The bright orange and yellow setting sun seem to meet the water and melt like ice cream on its surface.

 While this illusion is romantic, majestical, and quite fantastical, it is simply that; an illusion.
 People often question just where the sun goes when it sets, even those who witness it from land rather than the sea.

 The science behind where the sun goes as it sets lies right within the Earth and its rotation.
 The sun doesn’t actually go anywhere.
 While it is true that the planets, moon, and sun are moving within the universe, the overall position in relation to other planets, etc doesn’t change.

 When the Earth rotates on its axis to the east, the surface of the Earth is moving.
 Because of this, the surface faces the sun and moon at different times.

 Even though the sun doesn’t technically go anywhere when it sets, the sunset is still a miraculous thing.
 The sunset provides a romantic setting and an overall peacefulness.